Hugo van Lawick: Photographer

 In November 1959 Van Lawick went to Africa to pursue his passion of photographing and taking footage of wild animals, finding employment as a cameraman for a filmmaking couple.
 After a film he produced as the background to a lecture given by Louis Leakey was seen by a staff member at National Geographic, he was given a retainer for future work for the magazine.

 On the recommendation of Leakey, in August 1962 he began photographing and filming chimpanzees of the Kasakela chimpanzee community at Gombe Stream National Park where Jane Goodall, Leakey's protégée, had been researching chimpanzees since July 1960.
-They married on 28 March 1964 in Chelsea Old Church, London, and lived in Tanzania for many years, both at Gombe and elsewhere on other research projects.
+They married on 28 March 1964 in Chelsea Old Church, London.
+They lived in Tanzania for many years, both at Gombe and elsewhere on other research projects.
 In 1967 they had a son named Hugo Eric Louis, affectionately known as "Grub".
 They were divorced in 1974 but remained friends.
 On 23 March 1978, in Banjul, Gambia, Van Lawick married Theresa Rice.
 They were divorced on 19 January 1984.

 Through Van Lawick's film People of the Forest viewers came to know members of Gombe's "F" family, namely Flo, Fifi and Flint, in addition to a number of their other immediate relations.
 By the time he stopped filming at Gombe, he had created a visual record spanning over 20 years and documenting the lives of three generations of chimpanzees.
 Van Lawick made a number of wildlife documentaries for television, but also made several films for theatrical release on 35 mm film, such as The Leopard Son (1996) and Serengeti Symphony, both produced by Nature Conservation Films WW.
 Besides making films himself, Van Lawick was an important influence and mentor to a younger generation of wildlife filmmakers.
 His tented camp, Ndutu, in the Serengeti, became through his guidance a breeding ground for new wildlife filmmakers.